telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ```

 The syntax for the `scope` field above has not been fully consolidated in the NGSIv2 specification
 yet.
-By the moment, that syntax is in beta status.
+For the moment, that syntax is in beta status.
 Thus, *use it with care as it may change in the
 future*.

 [Top](#top)

 ## Context availability management

-Current NGSIv2 specification doesn't cover this functionality.
+The current NGSIv2 specification doesn't cover this functionality.
 It will be
-defined in a next NGSIv2 candidate release.
+defined in a future NGSIv2 release candidate.

-On the meanwhile, you can use context availability management, described
+In the meanwhile, you can use context availability management, described
 [as part of the walkthrough for NGSIv1](walkthrough_apiv1.md#context-availability-management-using-ngsi9).

 [Top](#top)